amd/HPCTrainingExamples/HIP/dgemm/README.md

 ## Output

-GEMM operations on each gpu is ran asynchronously, and the data printed to `stdout` aims only to show the progress for each
+GEMM operations on each GPU are run asynchronously, and the data printed to `stdout` aims only to show the progress for each
-gpu:
+GPU:
 ```bash
 ./dgemm -m 8192 -n 8192 -k 8192 -i 3 -r 10 -d 0,1,2,3 -o dgemm.csv
 2     1   27.56